platform-mesh/platform-mesh-operator/README.md

 ## Architecture

-The operator uses a subroutine-based architecture (`github.com/platform-mesh/subroutines`) with a lifecycle manager that executes subroutines in order.
+The operator uses a subroutine-based architecture (`github.com/platform-mesh/subroutines`) with a lifecycle manager that executes subroutines **sequentially in a fixed order**.
+If any subroutine returns an error or explicitly stops the chain, the remaining subroutines are skipped and the reconcile loop is retried after a requeue interval.

+### Subroutine Execution Order

+The subroutines run in the following order on every reconcile:

+1. **Deployment** — renders Go templates and applies infra/component resources (HelmReleases, ArgoCD Applications, OCM Resources)
+2. **KcpSetup** — creates KCP workspaces and applies `manifests/kcp/` to them
+3. **ProviderSecret** — creates workspace-scoped kubeconfig secrets for all `providerConnections`
+4. **FeatureToggles** — applies feature-gated KCP manifests
+5. **Wait** — waits for deployment resources (e.g., HelmReleases) to reach a ready state

+The ordering is significant:

+- **Deployment runs first** so that infra components (cert-manager, KCP operator, etc.) are applied before any subroutine that depends on them being available in the cluster.
+- **KcpSetup runs before ProviderSecret** because the KCP workspaces must exist before kubeconfig secrets can be written into them.

 ### Go Templates